 If $F$ is not a closed surface, then it admits an embedding $j$ into a closed surface $F'$.
 Then the numbers of path components of $\Sigma(f)$ and $\Sigma(g)$ are the same as the numbers of components of $\Sigma(j\circ f)$ and $\Sigma(j\circ g)$, respectively.
 Therefore, the case where $F$ is an open surface of finite genus follows from the case where $F$ is a closed surface. \end{proof}

-\begin{reptheorem}{th:2} \textit{ Let $f$ and $g$ be two homotopic image simple fold maps from a closed oriented manifold $M$ of odd dimension $m\geq2$ to an oriented surface $F$.
-Suppose that $F$ is $\R^2$ or $S^2$ if $m>3$.
-Suppose that no $R_3$ moves occur during the homotopy from $f$ to $g$.
+\begin{reptheorem}{th:2} \textit{ Let $f$ and $g$ be two homotopic image simple fold maps $M\to F$, where \begin{itemize} \item $M$ is a closed manifold of odd dimension $m> 2$ and $F$ is $\R^2$ or $S^2$, or \item $M$ is a closed oriented manifold of dimension $3$, and $F$ is an oriented surface. \end{itemize} Suppose that no $R_3$ moves occur during a generic homotopy from $f$ to $g$.
 Then, the number of components of $\Sigma(f)$ is congruent modulo two to the number of components of $\Sigma(g)$. } \end{reptheorem}